 Your COVID-19 Testing Questions Answered

 Jeffrey Kopin, MD, chief medical officer at Northwestern Medicine Lake Forest Hospital, answers common questions about COVID-19 testing.
 Note that these are general guidelines for COVID-19 testing.
-Be sure to talk to your physician before you pursue testing to determine if you need to be tested, what type of test you should have and how to proceed after you receive your results.
+Consult your physician before you pursue testing and to learn what to do after you get your results.

 Who should get tested for COVID-19?

-Northwestern Medicine is following the Centers for Disease Control and Prevention (CDC) guidelines for testing.
+Northwestern Medicine follows the Centers for Disease Control and Prevention (CDC) guidelines for testing.
 You should consider COVID-19 testing if:

-- You have symptoms of COVID-19,* which include:
+- You have symptoms of COVID-19, regardless of vaccination status or prior infection.

 Where can I get tested?